 As the largest economy in Southeast Asia, Indonesia has a total GDP of USD888 million with a target GDP growth set at 5.2 percent.
 The archipelago was ranked 91th out of 189 countries in the Ease of Doing Business 2017 report.

 Indonesia certainly draws attention to many foreigners looking to establish their businesses in the country.
 Not forget to mention, Indonesia leading consumer-related market opportunities.

-However, doing business in Indonesia is not as easy at it sounds, especially setting up the foundation of the business.
-Here are few of these challenges:
+However, doing business in Indonesia is not as easy as it sounds, especially setting up the foundation of the business.
+Here are a few of these challenges:

 While a foreigner may be limited by Indonesian regulations in terms of owning businesses in the country, we’re not saying that they actually can’t.
 In fact, there exists a good number of successful businesses owned by expats in the archipelago.

 Strategy-wise, a foreigner may also invest in companies they want to be part of.
 The Indonesian government allows foreigners to invest in certain business sectors depending on their categorization under the Indonesian Negative Investment List (DNI).
 The DNI enumerates the sectors or industries that are open for foreign investments as well as the percentage of the ownership allowed for non-Indonesians.

 The DNI is listed into several categories from Closed to Investments, Reserved for Small and Medium Enterprises (SME), Through Partnership with SMEs, Limited Foreign Capital Ownership, Defined Location, Required a Special License, 100% Domestic Capital, and Foreign Capital Ownership.

 Foreigners need to pay attention to the DNI since the authority would change it every few years.

 In order to successfully register a business in Indonesia, you have to get past several government regulations and clearances.
 Additionally, you have to apply for a principal license from the Indonesia Investment Coordinating Board (BKPM).